Piposh: Rest of the series (2000–04)

 Piposh saw numerous opportunities for franchise expansion over its history.
 The team gave up a NIS 20,000 offer by Burger Ranch to distribute the games because they were vegetarians.
-Soon after the release of Piposh, the duo started creating a weekly comic section in the local youth newspapers Rosh 1 and Maariv LeYanar, and also created a comic book which was published by Hed Artzi, released under the title "Piposh and Other Vegetables" (פיפוש ושאר ירקות), which could be purchased from the official Guillotine site.
+Soon after the release of Piposh, the duo started creating a weekly comic section in the local youth newspapers Rosh 1 and Maariv LeYanar, and also created a comic book which was published by Hed Artzi, released under the title "Piposh and Other Vegetables" (פיפוש ושאר ירקות) which could be purchased from the official Guillotine site.
 They also lectured to youth at an animation and comics festival at the Tel Aviv Cinematheque.
-In 2000, the developers thought of porting Piposh to mobile phones, having already set up documents such as an instillation guide; however this never came to fruition.
+In 2000, the developers thought of porting Piposh to mobile phones, having already set up documents such as an installation guide, but this never came to fruition.
 A spin-off television series named Batheshet Moav (בטשת מואב) – ten episodes in length and about five minutes per episode – first aired on the Beep channel in either 2001 or February 5, 2002.
 A previous concept for the show – where viewers could interact by choosing which of two outcomes they wanted to watch – was offered to Fox Kids.
 While Fox wanted to sign a contract, Guillotine refused as they did not want to give up the rights and the artistic freedom, for instance they would be censored from using the swear word קיבינימט and from mentioning that Piposh's father drowned in the Yarkon River.
 An album featuring music, interviews, and other content entitled At the Piposh Tavern was released by Guillotine and the Tag Group in 2004.
-A fourth game (excluding the spinoff) was to be released but this was eventually cancelled.
+A fourth game (excluding the spin-off) was to be released but this was eventually cancelled.
 Running until at least 2004, 'Piposh Congresses' have been held as national meeting for all the fans of Piposh and Guillotine.
 The developers sold an "I'm Pipposi Proud" game package, which included 5 game discs including the first three titles, plus a demo of Piposh 3D and a disc with rare files and documents.